EntimemaInsight/KPI-Reporting-R-automation/README.md

 V. README.md

 ## Usage
 The data used in this project is entirely fictional and intended solely for demonstration purposes.
 However, it's important to note that SQL files don't provide access to external customers.
-These SQL files are designed for for presentatio purposes.
+These SQL files are designed for presentation purposes.